JuanRuiz-Data/ERP---De-mi-Tierrita/README.md

 # ERP - De mi Tierrita

-This repository contains the development of a **custom ERP (Enterprise Resource Planning)** system for the e-commerce brand **“De mi Tierrita”**, dedicated to selling gourmet sauces, healthy products, and bulk foods.
-This e-commerce project was created as a case study in the workshop **"Building an e-commerce from scratch"**, which you can also explore in the following repository: [link to project]
+This repository showcases the development of a **custom ERP (Enterprise Resource Planning)** system for the e-commerce brand **“De mi Tierrita”**, a case study built during the workshop **"Building an e-commerce from scratch"**.

-The system is designed to meet the internal management needs of the business, with a modular, scalable approach, and built on principles of accessibility and inclusion.

-In addition, this repository is an **educational experiment** that combines:
+While inspired by a real business, this project is also an **educational experiment** designed to combine:
-- Concepts from **Discrete Mathematics** (based on *Johnsonbaugh, 6th edition*).
-- Concepts from **Calculus** (based on *“Calculus” by James Stewart*).
+- **Software engineering**: Python, Django, MySQL, Docker, Kubernetes.
+- **Mathematical foundations**: Discrete Mathematics (Johnsonbaugh) and Calculus (Stewart).
-- Concepts and implementation of **Project Management** (based on the *Google Project Management: Professional Certificate*).
+- **Project management best practices**: based on the *Google Project Management Professional Certificate*.
-- Implementation using **Python** + **Django** + **MySQL**.
-- Concepts of **Data Engineering**.
+- **Data engineering concepts**: data modeling, event-driven design, and process automation.

 ---

-## Project Objective
+## Project Goals

-Build a centralized management system that allows:

-- **Organizing users, roles, and permissions** in a clear and secure way.
-- **Controlling departments and points of sale**, distinguishing between owned and third-party.
-- **Optimizing operations** within each department through independent modules interconnected by events.
-- **Scaling easily** as the business grows and processes expand.
-- **Applying mathematical logic and inference** for decision-making (e.g., access control, data analysis).
+- Build a **modular and scalable ERP** tailored for e-commerce operations.
-- Demonstrating how **propositional and predicate logic** can be used to **manage roles, permissions, and decisions** within an information system.
+- Demonstrate how **logic and inference rules** can power role and permission management.
-- Demonstrating how **calculus** can be applied to data analysis and decision-making.
+- Explore how **calculus and data analysis** can support smarter decision-making.
+- Provide a **real-world application** that bridges theory (math & PM) with practice (software engineering).
+- Showcase an **end-to-end product mindset**: from architecture and infrastructure to usability and business value.

 ---

-## Main Modules
+## Core Modules

-- **Global Information:** Centralizes the organization’s core configuration: users, roles, permissions, departments, and points of sale.
+- **Global Information**: central config for users, roles, permissions, departments, and points of sale.
-- **Supply Chain:** Manages raw materials, production, inventory, and distribution up to the final customer.
+- **Supply Chain**: raw materials, production, inventory, and distribution.
-- **Human Resources:** Handles recruitment, payroll, hiring processes, and employee performance.
+- **Human Resources**: recruitment, payroll, and performance management.
-- **Procurement:** Controls purchase orders, receipt of supplies, and supplier invoicing.
+- **Procurement**: purchase orders, supplier management, invoicing.
-- **Sales:** Manages quotes, sales orders, invoicing, and performance of sales channels.
+- **Sales**: quotes, sales orders, and channel performance.
-- **Finance & Accounting:** Oversees income, expenses, accounts, taxes, and financial reports.
+- **Finance & Accounting**: income, expenses, taxes, and reporting.
-- **Shipping & Deliveries:** Optimizes distribution logistics: picking, packing, shipping, tracking, and returns.
+- **Shipping & Deliveries**: logistics optimization, tracking, and returns.

 ---

-## 🧩 Technologies
+## Tech Stack

 - **Backend**: Python + Django
 - **Frontend**: React
 - **Database**: MySQL
+- **Architecture**: Modular, event-driven design
 - **Infrastructure**: Docker, Kubernetes
-- **Documentation & Management**: Notion, Excel
+- **Documentation & PM**: Notion, Excel
+- **Design**: Figma
+- **Problem solving analysis**: Draw.io

+---

+## Why this project matters

+This ERP is not just a management system — it’s a **sandbox for applied learning**.
+It demonstrates how a product can evolve from:
+1. **Concept** → defining business needs.
+2. **Architecture** → modular, scalable design.
+3. **Implementation** → coding with modern technologies.
+4. **Analysis** → applying math and logic to real-world decisions.

+It reflects a **full-stack problem-solving mindset**, valuable for tech companies and startups looking for product-oriented engineers or project managers who can bridge **business needs** and **technical execution**.

 ```text